 The following is a brief overview of the key measures that are being taken across the world, both in general and specifically in relation to legal proceedings.
-It covers courts in the following countries: UK, USA, EU (France, Germany, Italy, Spain), Middle East (Dubai, Israel), Argentina, Australia, Brazil, Canada, Chile, mainland China, Hong Kong, India and Mexico.
-Also included is basic information about the following international arbitral institutions: ICC, LCIA, HKIAC and SIAC.
+It covers courts in the following countries: UK, USA, EU (France, Germany, Italy, Spain), Middle East (Dubai, Israel, Qatar), Argentina, Australia, Canada, Chile, mainland China, Hong Kong, India, Mexico, Singapore and South Africa.
+Also included is basic information about the following international arbitral institutions: HKIAC, ICC, ICSID, LCIA, SCC and SIAC.

 The challenges facing everyone involved in litigation and arbitration during this period are unprecedented.
 As the authorities and institutions react, new measures are being put in place daily.
-We will update this summary to capture these changes once a week, but in the meantime if you have any specific questions regarding the impact of the measures on existing or new cases, please contact us.
+If you have any specific questions regarding the impact of the measures on existing or new cases, please contact us.

 - The Prime Minister has ordered the British people to stay at home, and all shops to shut except for those selling food and medicine.

 - Letters have just been sent to 1.5 million people who are particularly vulnerable, asking them to take special measures.

 - The Foreign and Commonwealth Office has also advised against non-essential travel abroad, and those who are already abroad should return to the UK as soon as possible.

 - The work of the courts and tribunals has been consolidated into fewer buildings.

 - The Supreme Court building has now closed for the foreseeable future.
 Meanwhile cases and judgment hand-downs will be conducted by video link.